Why pursue a graduate diploma in Community Economic Development?

 A Graduate Diploma in Community Economic Development prepares you for careers in various community organizations, including anti-poverty, urban and housing development, women’s rights, and immigration.
 Many of our alumni have started their own social enterprises, like alternative daycares, laundromats, consumer cooperatives, cafés, as well as the importation and sale of equitable fruits to major distributors.
 Other career opportunities are available in government and local community economic development agencies, health clinics, education, and unions.

 The Graduate Diploma in CED is offered in English beginning in the Fall of even-numbered years and in French beginning in the Fall of odd-numbered years.
-The upcoming year's program (2016-17) will offered in English.
-We are continuing to take applications for the 2016-17 academic year.
+The upcoming year's program (2017-18) will offered in French.
+We are continuing to take applications for the 2017-18 academic year.